cd-public/learnobj/curriculum/CS1.md

 * Use public and private fields in a Python class.
 * Write a helper function.
 * Create an image file using pixels.

+### cd: vs Roberts

+I developed these goals independently then compared against Roberts' defined goals.

+* (+) COMPUTATIONAL SCIENCE
+  * My impression was modelling was touched on and could be easily covered in depth here.
+* (+) GRAPHICS AND VISUALIZATION
+  * I program Buddhabrot in CS1 which does 2, 3, 5

 ## COMPUTATIONAL SCIENCE